MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 | carriage return (i.e. enter or return) | `\r` |
 | newline                                | `\n` |

-Here is an example of how you can use a special character.
+Here is an example of how we can use a special character.

 ```java
 // Prints "This is Line 1" on the one line, then "This is Line 2" on the next line